This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 To apply sand to your lawn, you must first aerate it.
 It should be 1/2″ in the ground for maximum effectiveness.
 Then, add the sand to the soil.
 It should be a mixture of 60% sand, 20% compost, and 20% topsoil.

-Removing some muddy soil in a walkway and using this prepared mixture is best.
+Removing muddy soil in a walkway and using this prepared mixture is best.

-If you choose to apply this sandy mixture, you may end up having to sod the area.
+If you apply this sandy mixture, you may have to sod the area.
 Sand will remove the moisture but may not stimulate short-term growth.
 This is why it is best to use clay sand or sandy loam for regrowth.

 Conclusion on how to prevent walking on grass from turning to mud in winter

-What you want to do with the existing path will decide your route to get rid of a waterlogged lawn.
+What you want to do with the current path will decide how to get rid of a soggy lawn.
 The goal is to prevent moisture from accumulating at the top of where the mud comes from.

-You must aerate the soil, use the outlined products, or combine both to accomplish this.
+To accomplish this, you must aerate the soil, use the outlined products, or combine both.
 Either way, the outcome will be a dry, beautifully landscaped yard.

 If you found value in this article, subscribe to the blog for all future updates.
 You can do that below.